SahilBamb/DataScienceProject/ProjectMarkdown.md

 ## Introduction

 The problem we are working on is correctly classifying multi-digit numbers in street level photographs coming from house numbers or Street View House Numbers (SVHN).
 In this case, a multi-digit number is a sequence of consecutive integer digits from 0-9.
 When determining accuracy, we will only be concerned with the recognizer’s ability to accurately predict every digit as well as return the correct number of digits.
-We will not be concerned with partial accuracy.
-One final note is that house numbers rarely go above lengths of 5 digits.
+As house numbers rarely go above lengths of 5 digits.
 The dataset we will be working on reflects this with very few training images with more than 5 or more digits.
 So the sequences can be considered of bounded length and the model should not return output in those cases.

 Similar problems have been solved, such as optical character recognition (OCR) on constrained domains like document processing as they have many working solutions that deliver predictions with human comparable accuracy.
 On the other hand, Arbitrary multi-character text recognition in disparate photographs has still not been mastered.
 The issues arise because of the variability of fonts, colors, styles, orientations and character arrangements.
 As well environmental factors like lighting, shadows, and resolution, motion and focus blur.